RadioAstronomySoftwareGroup/pyuvsim/README.md

 nosetests pyuvsim/tests/
 ```

-Note that you will need to have all dependencies installed and have your `pyuvsim/` directory in your environmental PYTHONPATH.
+You will need to have all dependencies installed and have your `pyuvsim/` directory in your environmental PYTHONPATH.

 # Where to find Support